 Evaluation for participation will be based upon your class attendance, punctual arrival at the beginning of class and at break, coming to class prepared with the readings, engaging in class discussions, asking relevant questions, willing involvement in class role plays, participation in the Lobby Day committee, and demonstrating respect for others in the class (e.g., using nonjudgmental language, active listening, and not dominating discussion).
 All students from this class should commit time to attending Lobby Day meetings and trainings.
-MSW student must commit to at least one committee or task of the Lobby Day committee, for instance, fundraising, mentoring, training, logistics, creative advocacy strategy, or media relations.
-BSW students will earn extra credit should they commit to a committee or task.
+Student must commit to at least one committee or task of the Lobby Day committee, for instance, fundraising, mentoring, training, logistics, creative advocacy strategy, or media relations.
 Students will be asked to describe their contributions to the Lobby Day committee during our final regular class.
+Worth 5% of grade.